Sandy Stone (character)

-Sandy Stone is a male character played by Australian comedian Barry Humphries.
+Sandy Stone was a male character played by the Australian comedian Barry Humphries.
 Described by John Betjeman as "this decent man from the suburbs", Stone is one of Humphries' more enduring characters.

+History of character

 The inspiration for Sandy came from a neighbour, a Mr Whittle, whom Humphries knew as a boy, and was portrayed in a short story, Sandy Stone's Big Week, written by Humphries (under the pseudonym H. Grahame) in 1956 but not published until 1958 (in a Canberra student magazine Prometheus).
 Humphries describes Sandy, originally called Dusty, as an "elderly, childless man" living in the suburbs of Melbourne.
 His vocal mannerisms came from an aged man Humphries met on Bondi Beach.

 One of Sandy's monologues was part of the recording A Nice Night's Entertainment, which was particularly enjoyed by Humphries' friend, Peter Cook.
-Humphries is still writing monologues for Sandy Stone "Australia’s most boring man".
+Humphries was still writing monologues for Sandy Stone "Australia’s most boring man".
 He said in 2016 that "slowly the character has deepened, so I begin to understand and appreciate him, and finally feel myself turning into him".
-He no longer requires makeup for the part, and plays Sandy in his own dressing gown.
+In Humphries' later years, he no longer required makeup for the part, and played Sandy in his own dressing gown.